 - The bonds are characterized, and maturity group averages determined, based on “adjusted” rather than nominal maturities.
 These adjustments are necessary since the fitted curve is based on a par bond assumption, while few bonds pay coupons at current market rates.* Thus, bonds are reflected in curve-building at maturity points that align each bond’s actual duration with that of a par bond.

 Once yields have been determined at each maturity point, spot rates can be derived (based on a methodology termed “bootstrapping”).
 These spot rates are then applied to a given set of projected benefit cash flows, and a present value determined.
 Often, a flat/single equivalent discount rate consistent with that present value is calculated and used to represent the valuation result.

 The example below reflects a very long duration cash flow (e.g., that for a deferred income annuity), along with the application of The Terry Group’s moderate or baseline yield curve:

 Variations in Discount Rate Outcomes

-The Terry Group’s February portfolio includes roughly 100 bonds with maturities beyond 30 years, about 20 of which have maturities beyond 40 years.
-This information, though limited, enables a range of possible extrapolation approaches:
+The Terry Group’s February portfolio includes almost 500 bonds with adjusted maturities beyond 30 years, roughly 150 of which have adjusted maturities beyond 40 years.
+This information enables a fairly robust curve build beyond the typical 30-year credibility boundary:

 For more information, please contact Jerry Mingione.